Pleistocene rewilding: North America

 Omnivorous species considered beneficial for the regional ecosystems include the collared peccary, a species of pig-like ungulate that was abundant in the Pleistocene.
 Although this species (along with the flat-headed and long-nosed peccaries) is extinct in many regions of North America, their relatives survive in Central and South America and the collared peccary can still be found in southern Arizona, New Mexico, and Texas.
-The Chacoan peccary, which is morphologically very similar to the flat-headed peccary, might be able to replace it in areas of the Great Plains and the South.
+The Chacoan peccary, or even feral pigs, that possess morphological similarities to the flat-headed peccary, might be able to replace it in areas of the Great Plains and the South.

 Horses originated in North America and spread to Asia via the Ice Age land bridge, but became extinct in their evolutionary homeland alongside the mammoth and ground sloth.
 The Pleistocene grasslands of North America were the birthplace of the modern horse, and by extension the wild horse.
 North America already has feral populations of Mustang and Burro.
 Animals that would serve as predators of these equine species would include lions and wolves.

 Alongside the wild horse, camels evolved in the drier regions of North America.
 Although camelids are extinct in North America, they have survived in South America until today: the guanaco and vicuña, and domesticated llama and alpaca.
 North America links the South American camelids with those of the Old World (the Dromedary, Bactrian camel and wild Bactrian camel).
 Pleistocene rewilding suggests that the closest relatives of the North American species of camelid be reintroduced.
 The candidates would be Old World camels as a proxy for Camelops, and New World camelids as a proxies for smaller species of both Hemiauchenia and Palaeolama.
 These species would live in the arid regions and grasslands of North America.
 Although small in numbers, there are feral or semi-feral camelids in North America such as Dromedary in Texas and its vicinity and llamas among Hoh Rainforest on the Olympic Peninsula.
 Free-ranging camels face predators typical of their regional distribution, which include wolves and lions.
 The main predator of guanacos and vicuñas is the cougar.